| |

 of the mikes, with the levels set right and everything.
 Your mind plays so many

+tricks.
+That part has never changed.
 With the proliferation of small independent labels, what important changes have

 you noticed in the independent music industry?